d3/d3-queue/README.md

-# Queue.js

-**Queue.js** is a minimalist library for escaping callback hell in asynchronous JavaScript.
-As of release 1.2, Queue is 560 bytes gzipped.
-(Compare that to [Async.js](https://github.com/caolan/async), which is 4,300!)
+Queues are a minimalist approach to escaping callback hell in JavaScript.
+As of release 1.2, d3-queue is 566 bytes gzipped.
+Compare that to [Async.js](https://github.com/caolan/async), which is 4,300!

 A queue evaluates zero or more asynchronous tasks with configurable concurrency.
 Each task is a function that takes a callback as its last argument.
 For example, here’s a task that says hello after a short delay: